 The Boston Semester™ program at Eastern Nazarene College brings students together from around the nation to take advantage of the rich cultural heritage of America's College Town.
 Students will experience the wealth of historical, literary, political, and social resources in the Boston area, while living in a distinctly Christian community on the Eastern Nazarene College campus in Quincy, MA.
 An affordable program, the Boston Semester™ provides an unforgettable hands-on learning experience that entails sailing, hiking, and walking, as well as studying in archives, museums and traditional classroom settings.

-The May-term is a four week program (May 6—May 30) that offers a single three-credit class on Boston History taught by Dr. Ben Cater, Director of the Boston Semester™.
+The May-term is a four week program that offers a single three-credit class on Boston History taught by Dr. Ben Cater, Director of the Boston Semester™.
 Class will meet Monday through Friday on the Eastern Nazarene campus and feature a wide range of extracurricular activities such as kayaking, camping, hiking, touring museums and historical sites.
 A convenient program, the May-term supplements regular semester studies at a primary institution.
-The application deadline for the May-term is February 1, 2014.

 To apply for the Boston Semester™, please complete the following steps.